UK Global Tariff (measures on declarable commodities)

 The UK Global Tariff (UKGT) is the UK's first independent tariff policy which replaced the EU Common External Tariff (CET) which applied until 31 December 2020.
 This tariff entered into force on 1 January 2021.
 The UKGT applies to all goods imported into the UK.
 It lists preferential measures where the UK has entered into a new trade agreement or arrangement with a third country or territory.
 For other countries and territories, it shows the UK's Most Favoured Nation (MFN) tariffs.
 The dataset does not include other import duties (such as VAT) and details of quota volumes.

-This table (one of two available) is an expanded table showing the measures that apply to all declarable commodity codes.
-These are 10-digit codes which are at the lowest level in the commodity code hierarchy (i.e. they do not have any commodity codes below them in the hierarchy) and are therefore at the most granular classification for that product.
+This table (one of 3 available) is an expanded table showing the measures that apply to all declarable commodity codes.
+These are 10-digit codes which are at the lowest level in the commodity code hierarchy (for example, when they do not have any commodity codes below them in the hierarchy) and are therefore at the most granular classification for that product.
 Any code in this table is usable on declarations at the rates specified.

 You can use this data when you need to make a calculation against the new duties that apply in the UK.
 You cannot use this data to calculate the total cost of an import because it does not include VAT.
 You also cannot use this data to understand the commodity code hierarchy because not all codes are present.